Good Morning Brother

 There was a sharp crackling sound, following by the sound of a bell ringing.

 "Now stopping in Korsa," a disembodied voice echoed.
 A crackling sound again.
 "I repeat, now stopping in Korsa.
 Thank you."

 The speakers crackled one last time before turning silent.

 Zorian looked at the girl talking to him and suppressed a groan of irritation.
 He so did not want to talk to these people.
-He had been in the train since the early morning, mother had given him a nasty lecture because he didn't offer Ilsa something to drink while she was in the house, and he was in no mood for anything.
+He had been in the train since early morning, Mother had given him a nasty lecture because he hadn't offered Ilsa something to drink while she was in the house, and he was in no mood for anything.